ngamradt/boilerplate-jamstack-website-static/README.md

 Smaller structural files, such as your CSS and JavaScript files, can stay with your dynamic site repository (making development easier).

 ---
+**NOTE**

+Do not use this repository directly, the "Use this template" button should be utilized to create your own copy of this repository.
+This will allow you to upload content specific to your website.
+Though it is unlikely there will be enhancements to this repository, if there are, you can pull them in as needed.

+---

 ## Table of Contents